 My experience as a child, (coming from a background where it was better to inflict pain on your children than to allow them to make mistakes,) has given me an urge to prevent my children from ever feeling pain.
 Surely I can protect them from ever being hurt, and that includes school!

 Since I know that I am making the right choice for me, I’ve had to limit my reading of books and articles that argue aggressively for homeschooling.
 I don’t mind reading posts from parents on why they love homeschooling.
-But just like I used to doubt my choice of gentle discipline in those early months, I get barraged with feelings of guilt and shame whenever I read about why I should homeschool my child.
+But just like I used to doubt my choice of gentle discipline in those early months, I get barraged with feelings of guilt and shame whenever I read about why I should

 I’ve also found it very helpful to read stories of people who have made the choice to send their child to school, especially if they used to homeschool.
 I feel a huge sense of relief to know that these people’s children are not languishing in the school system.
 So I thought I’d share a few of those links here, in case anyone else has the same doubts and fears that I do and could use some encouragement.